| ADMINISTRATIVE NOTES

 life cycle, ensuring timely access, as new information is produced, and

+permanent public access in the future.
 The new era of partnership between GPO and Federal depository libraries

 should retain the best aspects of the existing system while incorporating